 The strict adherence to maintenance activities in the NIRR-1 and the diligence of the engineering maintenance personnel is the backbone of the safe operation of the facility.
-The routing maintenance activities provide the best way to confirm most of these LCOs, which are adhered to at all times before any reactor operation commences.
-The assistance of the IAEA in guidance on Best Practices on Safe Operation of Research Reactor, NIRR-1 in particular, is hereby acknowledged.
+The routing maintenance activities provides the best way to confirm most of the LCOs, which are adhered to at all times before any reactor operation commences.